-'''

-Overloading

-+ can be applied to lots of things

-some langs allow program to add new capabilities

-function names following is legal in Java but not in Go

-func a(i int) {

-fmt.Println(i)

-func a(i int, ii int) {

-fmt.Printf("%v %v \n", i, ii)

-Generics

-Note that overloading must be resolvable at compile time

-Java

-Hidden variables.

 name reused in enclosing scope.

-Java does not allow in functions but you can get this with inheritance

-see static java AA and AB functions pp. p3 and p4

-Closures

-"A closure in a lanugage with static scoping captures the current instance of every

-object at the time the closure is created"

-Closures still apply with recursion, but don't go there if you can avoid it.

-closures only apply in languages that allow nested functions and functions that can be

-returned from other functions.

-NO Java

-YES Go

-see closure_go

-Extent!!!

-with closures ...

-you need to know not just if a var is in scope, but if it can ever be in scope

-again.

-in java, scope and extent are same - because java does not have closures

-in Go, a var defined on the stack can live on as a result of closure, so while is

-scope is static and known at compile time, extent only be known at runtime

-see closure_go

-First class:

-value can be:

-passed as param

-returned from function

-assigned to a variable.

-Second class

-only passed as param

-Third class

-'''

-None of these
+Java does not allow in functions but you can get this with inheritance see static_java AA and AB functions pp, p3 and p4 Closures "A closure in a lanugage with static scoping captures the current instance of every object at the time the closure is created" Closures still apply with recursion, but don't go there if you can avoid it. closures only apply in languages that allow nested functions and functions that can be returned from other functions.
+NO Java YES Go see closure_go Extent!!! with closures ... you need to know not just if a var is in scope, but if it can ever be in scope again. in java, scope and extent are same - because java does not have closures in Go, a var defined on the stack can live on as a result of closure, so while is scope is static and known at compile time, extent only be known at runtime see closure_go closures and extent apply all over the place!!!
+First class: value can be: passed as param returned from function assigned to a variable.
+Second class only passed as param Third class None of these Java!!
+BUT "object closures" see ObClo_java Lambda expressions - another day